 Yes, you can absolutely change overalls when you are here if they do not fit.
 We just collect your size in advance to be able to prepare for the tour before you arrive.
 We offer overalls in the sizes XS-XXL (unisex) and they are usually the same size as you would have on a T-shirt.

-• Fast wide angle lens.
+• Fast, wide angle lens.
 A minimum aperture of f3.5 will work but f2.8 or faster is recommended.
-An 18mm lens is a good minimum starting point.
+An 18mm lens is a good minimum starting point when using a crop sensor DSLR.

 • Extra batteries for ALL equipment.
 Expect your batteries to function approximately one third as long as they would under normal conditions.